Publishing a book today is easy with self-publishing services that are generally offered for free online.

 Unsolicited invitations to submit your manuscript

-Reputable literary agents and publishers all have huge slush piles.
+Reputable publishers and literary agents all have huge slush piles.
 So none of them would be asking you to make their pile even higher.

 If you are asked to submit your manuscript by someone you don’t know, especially by unsolicited email, DO NOT reply.